 Recently I upgraded my AppVolumes 2.18 and 4.0 installations to the latest version.
-The event log on each server showed the installation as sucessful, returning “code 0” accordingly.
+The event log on each server showed the installation as successful, returning “code 0” accordingly.
 To add to this, all services started as you would expect.

 Unfortunately, both applications became unavailable, and couldn’t be reached when attempting to browse to them.